efemberg11/GeoModel_rmakhman/documentation/docs/start/install.md

 sudo apt install geomodel-visualization-dev
 ```

+If you have outdated packages, these commands will replace those packages with the most recent version.

 ## macOS

 On macOS, we use the Homebrew package manager to handle and install the GeoModel packages.
 If you don't have Homebrew installed on your machine, you should install it by following the instructions on the Homebrew website: <http://brew.sh>.
+Please be attentive to any instructions printed after the installation procedure.

+!!! note

+   Do you have the newer Mac computer based upon the M1 chip?
+Then you will need to set the environment variable
+    ```
+   export DYLD_LIBRARY_PATH=/usr/local/lib:/opt/homebrew/lib

+    ```

+!!! tip

 ### First installation

-At first, you add the dedicated Homebrew repository:
+At first, you add the dedicated GeoModel Homebrew repository:

 ```shell
 brew tap atlas/geomodel https://gitlab.cern.ch/GeoModelDev/packaging/homebrew-geomodel.git